NatnaelSisay/Telecom_data_Analysis/README.md

 # User Analytics in the Telecommunication
 Analysis on Telecom Dataset, to get insight about the performance of the company based on user data.
 ## Introduction
-In this project we will analyze the user data of TellCo, a telecom compnay based in the Republic of Pefkakia.
-Our goal is to provide insight on wather to buy or sell TellCo.
-This is done after the analysis of the data set wich contain user full information about the users activities on  the network.
+The TellCo, a telecom company with headquarters in the Republic of Pefkakia, user data will be analyzed in this research.
+We want to help you decide whether to purchase or sell TellCo by offering advice.
+This is carried out following examination of the data set, which includes comprehensive information about users' online activity.

 ## Table of content
 - [Instalation](#installation)